 Why Do I Need a Tooth Extracted?

-There are several reasons why Dr. Hadad might recommend tooth extraction.
-One is tooth decay.
-A tooth may be so severely damaged that it cannot be repaired with a filling, inlay, onlay or dental crown.
-In this case, an extraction is necessary to prevent the spread of infection and to eliminate any discomfort or pain that a large cavity can cause.
+There are many reasons why Dr. Hadad may recommend a tooth extraction.
+The primary one is extensive decay.
+A tooth can develop a cavity so large that it cannot be adequately repaired with a filling, inlay, onlay, or dental crown.
+In these cases, extracting the tooth is the only way to prevent the infection from spreading and affecting the surrounding teeth.

 How is a Tooth Removed?